 1. Mulberroside has nephroprotective, hypoglycemic, and antidiabetic effects.

-3. Nuciferine has a vasorelaxant effect via both endothelium-dependent and -independent mechanisms.
-These results suggest that Nuciferine may have a therapeutic effect on vascular diseases associated with aberrant vasoconstriction.
+4. Nuciferine has a vasorelaxant effect via both endothelium-dependent and -independent mechanisms, suggests that nuciferine may have a therapeutic effect on vascular diseases associated with aberrant vasoconstriction.

 5. Nuciferine, extracted from Nelumbo nucifera, can stimulate both phases of insulin secretion in isolated islets by closing potassium-adenosine triphosphate channels, explaining anti-diabetic effects of Nelumbo nucifera.

 6. Nuciferine inhibits tumor-promoting effect of nicotine involving Wnt/β-catenin signaling in non-small cell lung cancer, it presents a potential novel alternative to NSCLC prevention and therapy.